solemnify2/GestureMR4BMS/README.md

 2. **Install Python** You may visit [https://python.org ](https://www.python.org/) to download installation package.

-4. **Install the Required Python Libraries** Open a command prompt window in Windows and enter the following:.
+4. **Install the Required Python Libraries** Open a command prompt window in Windows and enter the following:
    ```bash
    pip install opencv-python mediapipe pynput